wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 After adding components we will need to navigate between them by implementing routing.
 First, we will import the `RouterModule` module and `Routes` type.
 Then we will create a route configuration of Routes type, and after, we will register RouterModule with route configuration on the root level.

-Inside of `app.module.ts`, le''s add the routing configuration right at the top, below the import statements:
+Inside of `app.module.ts`, let's add the routing configuration right at the top, below the import statements:

 ```ts
 const appRoutes: Routes = [